-City of Dayton, Dayton International Airport has a business development program.
-The rationale for the program is the Dayton City Commission adoption of the findings and conclusions of the MGT of America, Inc. Final Report dated August 8, 2008, and entitled "A Second-Generation Disparity Study for the City of Dayton, Ohio" and by this reference incorporates in the City of Dayton Revised Code of General Ordinances the Second-Generation Disparity Study.
+City of Dayton, Dayton International Airport has a business development program that will assist firms in gaining the ability to compete successfully in the marketplace outside the DBE program.
+The rationale for the program is the Dayton City Commission adoption of the findings and conclusions of the MGT of America; Inc. Final Report dated November 19, 2019, and entitled "A Third-Generation Disparity Study for the City of Dayton, Ohio" and by this reference incorporates in the City of Dayton Revised Code of General Ordinances the Third-Generation Disparity Study.